infinity0/msg-notes/causal-01-ordering.rst

 linear conversion.
 But, we strongly recommend that implementions offer a way for users to determine the real underlying causal order, even as they are presented a total order as the main interface.
-This may be implemented as parent pointer annotations, or as hover behaviour that highlights the displayed parents, or some other UX innovation.
+This may be implemented as parent reference annotations, or as hover behaviour that highlights the displayed parents, or some other UX innovation.

 Delivery order